NadeemMughal/Service_Titan_API-s-COde/README.md

 2. Create a branch for your feature or fix.
 3. Submit a pull request with a clear description of your changes.

-## License
-This project is released under the MIT License, allowing free use and modification with proper attribution.

 ## Contact
 For inquiries or feedback, contact:
 **Muhammad Nadeem**